Salty condiments, from soy sauce to fish sauce, add welcome umami punch to your cooking. Here’s how to use the different kinds.

 Asian fish sauce, made from anchovies and salt fermented in a barrel for a year, is the most pungent of this group.
 Check labels, though, because some fish sauce, like Red Boat, contains just anchovies and salt.
 Other brands also contain sugar or other sweeteners.
 Asian fish sauce is a gluten-free, soy-free option that’s becoming a supermarket standby.

 But fish sauce isn’t unique to Asian cuisine.
 Fermented fish has been used as a flavor enhancer around the world for millennia.
-The ancient Romans had a version called garum that food historians think was pretty similar to modern-day colatura di alici, an anchovy-based Italian condiment that’s aged even longer than its Asian cousin.
+The ancient Romans loved their salty condiments, too, and had a version called garum that food historians think was pretty similar to modern-day colatura di alici, an anchovy-based Italian condiment that’s aged even longer than its Asian cousin.
 I’ve haven’t used it yet, but I’m guessing it has an even bigger umami punch.

 Another popular type of fish sauce most of us know really well: Worcestershire.
 This anchovy-based, quintessentially British condiment turns up in all manner of marinades and sauces (it’s a key ingredient in classic Caesar dressing).
 It’s also the lowest in sodium of this bunch.
 In addition to anchovies, it’s got vinegar, tamarind, garlic, onions, molasses and sugar, so it’s more of a salty-sweet-sour flavor profile.
 And it’s gluten free.